Future Past (Duncan James album): Critical reception

 Sharon Mawer of Allmusic gave the album two out of five stars, stating: "Despite having high hopes after the success of Simon Webbe and Lee Ryan's solo careers, and having a hit single already behind him, Duncan James' "Future Past" was doomed from the outset after the poor performances of the lead singles "Sooner or Later" and "Can't Stop a River", despite the latter being backed by the writing talents of Seal.
 Every one of the twelve songs fails to break the mid-tempo ballad barrier, with only "Letter to God" being an out-and-out slow ballad.
 There is definitely a need for greater contrast and stronger imagination, something which this album clearly lacks."
 Talia Kraines from BBC Music found that Future Past "isn't an album full of exciting pop songs to get your blood rushing, but if you're missing Darius and after a bunch of mid-tempo pop songs to ease you through the day then this might just be it [...]
 Claiming serious pop writers such as Stephen Lipson and Peter Vetesse on his album notes, Duncan's younger fans should stay well away.
 He's no longer your pin up – but your mum's."

+Commercial performance

+Future Past debuted and peaked at number 55 on the UK Albums Chart.
+The album founder greater commercial success in Italy, where it peaked at number two on the Italian Albums Chart.
+It was eventually certified gold by the Federazione Industria Musicale Italiana (FIMI).